-The oldest character form are known as 象形 (xiàng xíng) ‘image shapes’ by the lexicographer, Xu Shen 许慎 (xǔ shèn).
-Some of the simplest objects to draw, where animals, tools and other natural phenomena, that we now call ‘pictograph’ characters.
+The oldest character form is known as 象形 (xiàng xíng) ‘image shapes’ by the lexicographer, Xu Shen 许慎 (xǔ shèn).
+Some of the simplest objects to draw, were animals, tools, and other natural phenomena, that we now call ‘pictograph’ characters.

 Some examples are: